Appendix B — Appendix B — Model Toolkit

 B.1.1 Steady state

-At steady state relative to the sediment–water interface (\(\partial \hat{C}/\partial t = 0\)), changes are observed only when following a layer downward:
+At steady state relative to the sediment–water interface (\(\partial \hat{C}/\partial t = 0\)), changes in a solid-phase species are observed only when following a sediment layer downward (i.e., in the reference frame of the solid phase):

 \[ \frac{D\hat{C}}{Dt} = w\,\frac{\partial \hat{C}}{\partial x} \]

-where \(w\) is the burial velocity of solids.
+where \(w\) is the burial velocity of solids and \(D/Dt\) is the material derivative following the solid phase.

 B.2 B.2 Transport terms